gapple/structured-fields/readme.md

 Parser::parseDictionary(string): Dictionary;
 ```

-The `Serializer` class provides static methods to convert structured data to a header sting.
+The `Serializer` class provides static methods to convert structured data to a header string.
 If the input cannot be serialized, a `SerializeException` is thrown.

 ```